Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

 #### `record.consume.with.order.strategy`

-_Optional but only effective if [`record.consume.with.num.threads`](#recordconsumewithnumthreads) is set to a value greater than `1` (which includes hte default value)_.
+_Optional but only effective if [`record.consume.with.num.threads`](#recordconsumewithnumthreads) is set to a value greater than `1` (which includes the default value)_.
 The order strategy to be used for concurrent processing of the incoming deserialized records.
 Can be one of the following:

 - `ORDER_BY_PARTITION`: maintain the order of records within each partition.